 For example, if you’re a pediatric dentist then your main category should be that.
 As a secondary category, you might include the more general dentist category.

-No matter how well you have your business profile set up on Google My Business with no reviews it’s hard to trust your business.
+No matter how well you have your business profile set up on Google Business Profile with no reviews it’s hard to trust your business.

 If people write good reviews for you that also have keywords that are relevant to your business then they absolutely do help you rank.
 Those keywords will be called out by Google in searches where your business appears.